OAI/Arazzo-Specification/src/arazzo.md

     url: specs/petstore.yaml  # Resolves using application default
 ```

-If the application default base is `https://workflows.example.com/`, then `specs/petstore.yaml` resolves to `https://workflows.example.com/specs/petstore.yaml`.
+If the application assigns base URI `https://workflows.example.com/a7b3c4d5` to this document, then `specs/petstore.yaml` resolves to `https://workflows.example.com/specs/petstore.yaml`.

+**Note:** While a base URI of `https://workflows.example.com/` (with trailing slash) is technically valid per RFC3986, the final path component is an empty string.
+In practice, implementations typically assign unique identifiers as the final component to distinguish documents.

 ### Resolving Relative `$self`